redBorder/shareable_models/README.md

 An author can create many private books, but he wants to share it another author.
 Author class is a `sharer`, it can share and receive books.
 Books are things that can be shared, so they are `shareable`.

 Another author wants to share its book with multiple authors, all of them form a Group.
 Share a book with all authors in the group can be bored.
-However, you can set Group `shareable` and share the book with the entire group.
+However, you can set Group as `sharer` and share the book with the entire group.

 Shareable Models use polymorphic relations to allow you to share resources between multiple models with no limitations.